SondagesPro/LS-sendMailCron/README.md

 Plugin use 2 system for logging :
 - echo at console what happen : then you can use cron system to send an email, or test the plugin : error and info was echoed
 - use [Yii::log](http://www.yiiframework.com/doc/guide/1.1/en/topics.logging) : 3 state : error, info and trace.
 Loggued as application.plugins.sendMailCron
+  - The log file is, by default ./tmp/runtime/application.log
+  - To have more information on mail error : you must enable 'SMTP debug mode' in LimeSurvey instance global settings

-  - Exemple of logging system:
+#### Exemple of logging system:

   ````
       'log' => array(